-Perhaps the most obvious example of quickly dropping water weight is seen in athletes who need to “make weight” before a big competition.
-Boxers, wrestlers, and MMA fighters have been known to dehydrate themselves to ensure they are within the acceptable weight range for their competition.

-Then, as soon as they step off the scale, they start rehydrating — gaining 10, 15, even 20 pounds in as little as 24 hours.
+Perhaps the most obvious example of quickly dropping water weight is seen in athletes who need to weigh in at a certain class before a big competition.
+Boxers, wrestlers, and MMA fighters have been known to dehydrate themselves to ensure they are within the acceptable weight range — and then, as soon as they step off the scale, they start rehydrating, gaining 10, 15, even 20 pounds in as little as 24 hours.

 Figure and bodybuilding competitors go to similar extremes to “dry” their muscles prior to taking the stage.
-Forcing depleted glycogen levels enable six-packs to “pop” and for muscles to look extra “cut.”
+Forcing depleted glycogen levels enable their six-packs to pop and their muscles to look extra cut.

 The Bottom Line

-“Water weight is completely normal and fluctuates constantly,” says Elana Natker.
-M.S., R.D.
+“Water weight is completely normal and fluctuates constantly,” says Elana Natker, M.S., R.D.
 As long as you follow a balanced diet focused on whole, healthy foods, drink plenty of H2O, and exercise regularly, your water weight will be where it needs to be.

 To burn fat, lose weight, and keep that weight off requires the combination of proper nutrition, an exercise program that includes cardio and strength training, and patience.
 You didn’t gain that weight overnight, so you’re not going to lose it overnight.